wymp/ts-monorepo-poc/README.md

 Generic Typescript Monorepo Philosophy
 =================================================================================================================

-_**NOTE: THIS IS AN ONGOING EXPERIMENT.** This repository is a reference implementation of the monorepo philosophy outlined in this readme.
+_**NOTE: THIS IS A WORK IN PROGRESS.** This repository is a reference implementation of the monorepo philosophy outlined in this readme.
 It may work for you, but it may not.
 Use at your own risk, and be ready to take what's valuable from it while leaving behind what's not._

 _Furthermore, all views expressed in this readme are intended to represent **my personal ideas,** not any particular assertion of "the truth"._